kpantos/Azure-How-To/kerberos-onprem-api-with-apim/README.md

 For instruction on how to connect your on premise AD to your Azure AD use the https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-express.

 ### Configure SSO for different identities
-1. Configure Azure AD Connect settings so the main identity is the email address (mail).
+Configure Azure AD Connect settings so the main identity is the email address (mail).
 This is done as part of the customize process, by changing the **User Principal Name** field in the sync settings.
 These settings also determine how users log in to Office365, Windows10 devices, and other applications that use Azure AD as their identity store.
    ![Identifying users screenshot - User Principal Name dropdown](https://docs.microsoft.com/en-us/azure/active-directory/app-proxy/media/application-proxy-configure-single-sign-on-with-kcd/app_proxy_sso_diff_id_connect_settings.png)
-2. In the Application Configuration settings for the application you would like to modify, select the **Delegated Login Identity** to be used:

-   * User Principal Name (for example, joe@contoso.com)
-   * Alternate User Principal Name (for example, joed@contoso.local)
-   * Username part of User Principal Name (for example, joe)
-   * Username part of Alternate User Principal Name (for example, joed)
-   * On-premises SAM account name (depends on the domain controller configuration)

 ## Setup Azure Application Proxy